 International Men’s Day (Official Day of Celebration is 19th November)

-We are currently launching our first International Mens Day to Inspire, Connect, Grow and Transform Summit to be held in November each year.
+We are currently launching our inaugural International Mens Day to Inspire, Connect, Grow and Transform Summit to be held in November each year.
 The 20th November is to celebrate and focus on men’s and boy’s health, improving gender relations, promoting gender equality and highlighting male role models.
 The IMDS celebrates men’s’ and youth’s achievements and contributions, in particular, their contribution to community, family, marriage and child care.
 The broader and ultimate aim of the event is to promote basic humanitarian values to both male and female genders.
 The event focusses on sharing learning and successes from both men and women on stage on ways in which inclusion can help improve culture and elevate business outcomes.
-We need more decent, powerful men to step up beside women in building a gender equal world.
-Our charity of choice for IMD is White Ribbon Australia.
+We need more supportive and powerful men to step up beside women, in building a gender equal world.

 Youth Forum (held bi-annually)

 The Youth Forum is for 13 – 18 year old’s; engaging the next generation of leaders on why diversity and inclusion is necessary.
 This comprehensive event will demonstrate and enable youth on why and how to be a successful leader.
 This event is anticipated to be launched in late 2018, with one of our new partners.
 Announcement Coming soon!!!